 Visual Arts SL/HL

-Sophomores interested in joining the IB Diploma Program junior year will meet with Ms. Mayo in February to complete an IB Diploma plan and forecasting form.
+Sophomores interested in joining the IB Diploma Program junior year will meet with Ms. Khan in February-March to complete an IB Diploma plan and forecasting form.

 IB Exams are the culminating assessment component for most IB Diploma Courses.
 Exams generally take place during the first three weeks of May and are administered at Mountainside High School.
 Exam dates are set by the IBO and are NOT flexible except in the case of civil unrest or natural disaster.
 Each 'exam' is often comprised of multiple 'exam papers' given over the course of 1-3 days.

 The May 2023 IB Exam calendar is published by IBO.
 Times will not be changed to accommodate non-IB conflicts per IBO policy.
 Please be sure to arrive in time to be in the examination room prior to the time listed so we can stay on time.
 Late arrivals will be allowed to take exams but no additional time will be granted.

 In an effort to best support students during the IB exam window, MHS recognizes: